Side-by-Side Elements

 What child/teen diagnoses are you able to give?

-As a licensed psychologist, Dr. Katherine Stubblefield (Dr. Kat) is able to provide diagnoses listed in the DSM-5-TR.
+Dr. Katherine Stubblefield (Dr. Kat) is able to provide diagnoses listed in the DSM-5-TR.
 Her areas of specialization include Autism Spectrum Disorder, Attention-Deficit/Hyperactivity Disorder (ADHD), Developmental Delay, Intellectual Disorder, and Specific Learning Disorders.
-She also has experience working with children who meet criteria for anxiety and depressive disorders.
+She does not specialize in more complex psychiatric diagnoses, including PTSD, Bipolar Disorders, Personality Disorders, or Schizophrenia Spectrum Disorders.

 Why should I have my child/teen evaluated?

-A comprehensive evaluation can provide valuable information about your child or teen’s cognitive, social, academic, and emotional functioning.
-This information helps you—and your child’s healthcare or educational team—make well-informed decisions about appropriate supports, services, and interventions.
+A comprehensive evaluation can provide valuable information about your child or teen's cognitive, social, academic, and emotional functioning.
+This information helps you make well-informed decisions about appropriate supports, services, and interventions.
+In addition, many insurance providers require a formal diagnostic evaluation in order to approve certain therapeutic or support services.

 Why does my teen need to complete the intake history form when I can provide more detailed information?

 You absolutely know your child well, and parent input is an important part of the evaluation process.
-At the same time, the purpose of the assessment is to understand your teen’s experiences from their own perspective.
-For this reason, it is important that they complete the intake history form as accurately and thoughtfully as possible.
+At the same time, the purpose of the assessment is to understand your teen's experiences from their own perspective.
+Gathering information from multiple sources is clinically valuable; however, the extent of parent involvement is guided by confidentiality considerations and, when applicable, your teen's consent.

 My teen doesn't have an email address, or I'm not comfortable with them having one.
 Can we use a parent's email instead?

-We understand that families may have concerns about online safety and want to make decisions that feel appropriate for their teen.
-However, we are unable to bypass this requirement.
+We understand concerns about online safety, but we are unable to bypass this requirement.
 Teens ages 13 and older must have their own accessible email address in order to participate in services.
+This ensures secure access to intake forms and helps ensure compliance with state and HIPAA confidentiality laws, which prevent us from releasing clinical info to parents without the teen's written consent.

 Why do I need to complete a Release of Information (ROI) form for my teen?

-Because of these confidentiality protections, we are not legally permitted to share clinical information or evaluation results—including the final report—with parents or guardians unless we receive written consent from the teen through a Release of Information (ROI) form.
+Under Washington State law, individuals ages 13 and older may initiate psychological services without parental consent and retain full rights to confidentiality.
+Because of these protections, we are not legally permitted to share clinical information or evaluation results with parents or guardians unless we receive written consent from the teen through a Release of Information (ROI) form.

 Do you evaluate clients in other states?